00fox/Ds2vJoy/README.md

 - MAGNIFY_PLUS, MAGNIFY_MINUS: control the factor of magnification
 - MAGNIFY_RESET: temporary return to full screen, values are not modified then you can go back to actual zoom just after
 - MAGNIFY_UP, MAGNIFY_DOWN, MAGNIFY_LEFT, MAGNIFY_RIGHT: move up, down, left or right while magnification factor > 1
+- MAGNIFY_LOCK: Magnification stay always Initialized, then first zoom is achieved more quickly, else Magnification is uninitialized as soon as zom factor is <= 1 (default)
+- MAGNIFY_CURSOR_ON, MAGNIFY_CURSOR_OFF, MAGNIFY_CURSOR_SWITCH: Window's cursor is visible/not visible/switch between when magnification is active
+- MSE_CAN_BYPASS_ON, MSE_CAN_BYPASS_OFF: Temporary overpass setting for 'Mouse bypass screen dimensions' (see Settings)

 ______________________________________________________________________________________ Special actions